holzschu/llvm/README.txt

 X run lli on a llvm intermediate representation, on an iOS device.
 - ...with output on the application screen.
-- generate llvm intermediate representation locally on iOS device
+X generate llvm intermediate representation locally on iOS device X ...and run it using lli
-- ...and run it using lli
+- ...without the need to specify "clang -cc1"

 - run lli on binary intermediate representation
 - use lli to run a "serious" application (multiple source files, command line